 The advantage here is that you can get quote requests or call leads with users making minimal effort.
 Facebook auto fills most of the info, so in just a few touchscreen taps the lead can reach out to you.

-Beyond ads, use Facebook to highlight jobs and share landscaping tips.
-Get clients to share images of their new landscaping on their pages.
+Beyond ads, get clients to share images of their new landscaping on their pages.
 Extend these efforts to Instagram, Snapchat, and Youtube.

 #6.
 Master Your Search Marketing

 There are different tactics with local search on Google or Bing.
 If you do it right, you can be in three places on page one, like this plumbing contractor:

 At the top is a local paid-per-click advertisement.
 You use the auction platform and optimization techniques to outrank your competition here (the top 4 spots).
 These are usually direct response advertisements that go to a conversion-focused landing page.
 You pay for each click through to your website.